ispras/casr/docs/classes.md

 28. **out-of-memory**.
 The target has exceeded the memory limit.
 29. **fuzz target exited**.
 Fuzz target exited.
 30. **timeout**.
 Timeout after several seconds.

-## UNDEFINED

-Classes with undefined severity.
-Now it is used for python exception.